mindspore-lab/mindcv/README.md

 ### What is New
 - 2022/12/07
 1. Support lr warmup for all lr scheduling algorithms besides cosine decay.
-2. Add repeated augmentation, which can be enabled by setting `--aug_repeats` to be a value larger than 1 (typically, 3 is a common choice).
+2. Add repeated augmentation, which can be enabled by setting `--aug_repeats` to be a value larger than 1 (typically, 3 or 4 is a common choice).

 - 2022/11/21
 1. Add visualization for loss and acc curves